 On the afternoon of the battle, in the House of Commons, Winston Churchill, not yet knowing the final outcome, told an enthralled House of the events up to the beginning of the final action, then went on to other business.
 In the middle of this, he was handed a note.
 “Mr Speaker,” he said, “I have just heard that the Bismarck has been sunk.”
 Members cheered and waved their papers, thankful that the cloud that had darkened their horizon for the last five days had been lifted.

 But one member, the writer Harold Nicolson, sat silent; more than some, he saw the thing in human terms, thought of the innumerable dead, sensed its tragedy.
-Nearly four thousand men were dead, half on either side, who felt no personal ill will towards each other, who in different circumstances might have played and laughed and sung together, kissed each other’s sisters, visited each other’s homes.
+Nearly four thousand men were dead, half on either side, who felt no personal ill will towards each other, who in different circumstances might have played and laughed and sung together, kissed each other’s sisters, visited each other’s London apartments for rent.

 The British knew that the Bismarck was a menace that had to he destroyed, and vet to watch her die was not a pretty sight.
 Ships had always been Britain’s livelihood and life, and the Bismarck was a ship after all, perhaps the finest they had seen.
 Today, the battleship is extinct, but those of us who lived with, and in, those strange, lovely, vast, mysterious creatures, remember them with pride; are proud, too, to have been at sea in their company in that week when the Hood and the Bismarck sailed to glory and disaster.